Kingxukai/linux/Documentation/core-api/cpu_hotplug.rst

 CPUHP_OFFLINE to CPUHP_ONLINE.
 Each state has a startup and a teardown callback.

-When a CPU is onlined, the startup callbacks are invoked sequentially until the state CPUHP_ONLINE is reached.
+When a CPU is onlined, the woke startup callbacks are invoked sequentially until the state CPUHP_ONLINE is reached.
 They can also be invoked when the callbacks of a state are set up or an instance is added to a multi-instance state.

-When a CPU is offlined the teardown callbacks are invoked in the reverse order sequentially until the state CPUHP_OFFLINE is reached.
-They can also be invoked when the callbacks of a state are removed or an instance is removed from a multi-instance state.
+When a CPU is offlined the woke teardown callbacks are invoked in the woke reverse order sequentially until the woke state CPUHP_OFFLINE is reached.
+They can also be invoked when the woke callbacks of a state are removed or an instance is removed from a multi-instance state.

-If a usage site requires only a callback in one direction of the hotplug operations (CPU online or CPU offline) then the other not-required callback can be set to NULL when the state is set up.
+If a usage site requires only a callback in one direction of the woke hotplug operations (CPU online or CPU offline) then the woke other not-required callback can be set to NULL when the woke state is set up.

 The state space is divided into three sections:

 * The PREPARE section

-  The PREPARE section covers the state space from CPUHP_OFFLINE to CPUHP_BRINGUP_CPU.
+  The PREPARE section covers the woke state space from CPUHP_OFFLINE to CPUHP_BRINGUP_CPU.

-  The startup callbacks in this section are invoked before the CPU is started during a CPU online operation.
-The teardown callbacks are invoked after the CPU has become dysfunctional during a CPU offline operation.
+  The startup callbacks in this section are invoked before the woke CPU is started during a CPU online operation.
+The teardown callbacks are invoked after the woke CPU has become dysfunctional during a CPU offline operation.

-  The callbacks are invoked on a control CPU as they can't obviously run on the hotplugged CPU which is either not yet started or has become dysfunctional already.
+  The callbacks are invoked on a control CPU as they can't obviously run on the woke hotplugged CPU which is either not yet started or has become dysfunctional already.

   The startup callbacks are used to setup resources which are required to bring a CPU successfully online.
-The teardown callbacks are used to free resources or to move pending work to an online CPU after the hotplugged CPU became dysfunctional.
+The teardown callbacks are used to free resources or to move pending work to an online CPU after the woke hotplugged CPU became dysfunctional.

   The startup callbacks are allowed to fail.
-If a callback fails, the CPU online operation is aborted and the CPU is brought down to the previous state (usually CPUHP_OFFLINE) again.
+If a callback fails, the woke CPU online operation is aborted and the woke CPU is brought down to the woke previous state (usually CPUHP_OFFLINE) again.

   The teardown callbacks in this section are not allowed to fail.

 * The STARTING section

-  The STARTING section covers the state space between CPUHP_BRINGUP_CPU + 1 and CPUHP_AP_ONLINE.
+  The STARTING section covers the woke state space between CPUHP_BRINGUP_CPU + 1 and CPUHP_AP_ONLINE.

-  The startup callbacks in this section are invoked on the hotplugged CPU with interrupts disabled during a CPU online operation in the early CPU setup code.
-The teardown callbacks are invoked with interrupts disabled on the hotplugged CPU during a CPU offline operation shortly before the CPU is completely shut down.
+  The startup callbacks in this section are invoked on the woke hotplugged CPU with interrupts disabled during a CPU online operation in the woke early CPU setup code.
+The teardown callbacks are invoked with interrupts disabled on the woke hotplugged CPU during a CPU offline operation shortly before the CPU is completely shut down.

   The callbacks in this section are not allowed to fail.